Working life and its development

 In this study we will examine factors underlying retirement as well as post-retirement perceptions.
 The study will be conducted as a questionnaire survey on the significance of factors relating to individual situation, work and the pension system for the timing of retirement.
 We will outline perceptions of how the financial and social situation changes at retirement and thoughts on working in retirement.

-In the autumn of 2022, we will send a questionnaire survey to 5,000 randomly selected persons who have retired from work in the years 2019–2021.
+In the autumn of 2022, we sent a questionnaire survey to 5,000 randomly selected persons who have retired from work in the years 2019–2021.
 We will supplement the data with information on working life and retirement from the registers of the Finnish Centre for Pensions.

 Schedule: 2022–2025